martin-stepwolf/-symfony-employment-exchange-2/README.md

 ### Achievements :star2:

-As Laravel programmer I achieved:
+As PHP Developer (with experience in Laravel) I achieved:

 - Learn [Twig](https://twig.symfony.com/) and the [Forms](https://symfony.com/doc/current/forms.html).
 - Implemented entities, their relationship and CRUD (all with almost only commands).